-Use a Newton algorithm with a Generalized Minimal Residual (GMRES) solver at each iteration (requires bytecode and/or block option, see Model declaration)
+Use a Newton algorithm with a Generalized Minimal Residual (GMRES) solver at each iteration, applied on the stacked system of all equations in all periods (requires bytecode and/or block option, see Model declaration)

-Use a Newton algorithm with a Stabilized Bi-Conjugate Gradient (BICGSTAB) solver at each iteration (requires bytecode and/or block option, see Model declaration).
+Use a Newton algorithm with a Stabilized Bi-Conjugate Gradient (BiCGStab) solver at each iteration, applied on the stacked system of all equations in all periods (requires bytecode and/or block option, see Model declaration).

-Use a Newton algorithm with a optimal path length at each iteration (requires bytecode and/or block option, see Model declaration).
+Use a Newton algorithm with a direct sparse LU solver and an optimal path length at each iteration, applied on the stacked system of all equations in all periods (requires bytecode and/or block option, see Model declaration).